stomaras/Front-End-Projects/README.md

                      because redux toolkit internally uses another package, called immer which will detect code like this and will automatically clone the existing state, create a new state object, keep all the state which we are not editing and override the state which we are editing in an immutable way.
+     - configureStore is like createStore , but if we have multiple state slices in a bigger application we can create a map of reducers you could say and behind the scenes configureStore will merge all those reducers into one big reducer.